Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Fara, angry: "What kind of sick culture is this!"

 Narration: "Fara came from the Eurasian Federation."

-Narration: "I tried explaining to her that in contemporary Oceania, it's considered more appropriate to act disinterested in other people's affairs and mind their own business.
+Narration: "I tried explaining to her that in contemporary Oceania, it's considered more appropriate to act disinterested in other people's affairs and mind someone's own business.
 If Landon could be reached, there would already be administrative procedures in motion.
 The best we could do was wait."

 Fara: "It's been months.
 Why haven't we heard anything from admin?"

 Narrator: "I - I don't know."

 Fara: "Aren't you worried about him?
 I see you standing in my lectures."